pedro-leitao/pedro-leitao.github.io/intro.md

 My career spanned a number of industries and disciplines, from software engineering to architecture and data science.
 I was lucky enough to have worked with interesting and very bright people, certainly more than I deserved.
 I have been fortunate to learn from them, and I hope that I have been able to give back in some small way.

-Of note I was priviliged to have come across [Antonio Costa](https://cdio.org/cdio-action/people/antonio-cardoso-costa), who was my very first mentor and the professor who introduced me to the [Unix pipeline](https://en.wikipedia.org/wiki/Pipeline_(Unix)) - I will be always grateful for his early guidance and patience.

 As the usual disclaimer, any views expressed here are my own and do not necessarily reflect the views of my employer, or any other entity with which I have been associated with.

 <small>Created with [JupyterBook](https://jupyterbook.org) and [PyData-Sphinx](https://pydata-sphinx-theme.readthedocs.io/en/stable/)</small>